1Password/scim-examples/docker/README.md

 The script will do the following:

-1. Add your `scimsession` file as a Docker Secret within your Swarm cluster.
-2. Prompt you if you are using Google Workspace as your Identity Provider and for configuration files to add them as a Docker Secrets within your Swarm cluster.
+1. Prompt you if you are using Google Workspace as your Identity Provider and for configuration files locations to add them as a Docker Secrets within your Swarm cluster.
+2. Prompt if you are deploying using Docker Swarm or Docker Compose.
 3. Prompt you for your SCIM bridge domain name which will configure LetsEncrypt to automatically issue a certificate for your Bridge.
 This is the domain you selected in [PREPARATION.md](/PREPARATION.md).
+4. Prompt you for your `scimsession` file location to add your `scimsession` file as a Docker Secret within your Swarm cluster.
-4. Deploy a container using `1password/scim`, and a `redis` container.
+5. Deploy a container using `1password/scim`, and a `redis` container.
 The `redis` container is necessary to store LetsEncrypt certificates, as well as act as a cache for Identity Provider data.

 The logs from the SCIM bridge and Redis containers will be streamed to your machine.
 If everything seems to have deployed successfully, press Ctrl+C to exit, and the containers will remain running on the remote machine.